-We All Need To Set Boundaries!
+We “ALL” Need To Set Boundaries!

 When people struggle to get along, it is often because of the lack of boundaries.

-Please get in touch with us contact us if you have any questions or comments or want some encouragement.
+Please contact us if you have questions or if you need some encouragement.

 1 Peter 2:17 Show proper respect to everyone, love the family of believers, fear God, honor the emperor.

-Set Boundaries, Especially With Toxic People!
+Set Boundaries ~ Especially With Toxic People!

 When we practice boundaries, we take ownership of four things: